 The growth in demand and rising levels of congestion is impacting on reliability and this along with journey time need constant monitoring.
+TfL have added a substantial number of buses to maintain reliability.
+This is welcome, but costly.

 It remains a concern of London TravelWatch that not enough is being done to deliver bus priority on the streets used by London's bus services.
 Indeed some bus priority continues to be lost to cycle, town centre and other schemes.
 Where such losses occur there should be complementary improvement to bus priority elsewhere along the routes affected.
-TfL must establish a bus priority team and budget to deliver additional bus priority on both their and borough controlled roads.
+TfL have established a bus priority team and budget to deliver additional bus priority on both their and borough controlled roads which is welcome providing it delivers real improvement.